Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform.md

 1. In the **Monitoring** menu, select **Azure CycleCloud**.
 1. When presented with the page titled **App has not been initialized or does not exist**, select **Initialize App**.

    > Note: This prompt reflects the OnDemand component architecture, which the Azure HPC OnDemand Platform solution relies on to implement its portal.
-The shared frontend creates Per User NGINX (PUN) processes to provide connectivity to such components as **Azure CycleCloud**, **Grafana**, or **Robinhood Dashboard**.
+The shared frontend creates Per User NGINX (PUN) processes to provide connectivity to such components as **Azure CycleCloud** or **Grafana**.

 1. On the **Azure CycleCloud for Azure HPC On-Demand Platform** page, note the presence of a configuration of a cluster named **pbs1**.
 1. On the **pbs1** page, select the **Arrays** tab, and note that it contains six entries representing queue definitions you reviewed earlier in the **config.yml** file.